EffiSciencesResearch/hackathon42/README.md

 In addition to the other datasets, we add 2 datasets (12 and 13) that can be processed independently with the rest of the hackathon.

+You will only be able to submit and collect the 5 labels on dataset 12 only during the second phase of the hackathon.

 ### Embedding datasets (3pts each)

 Datasets (23 and 456) contain the embeddings of mnist digits.
 You won't be able to inspect those datasets ^^.